 If you choose to host your own email, you’re going to need… a server.
 The fun doesn't stop there.
 Your server needs someone who knows how to manage it, so you'll want extra staff.
 Probably someone with an IT degree.
 And that's not all.
 You also need to consider:

-The responsibility of backing up your email data.
-In addition to the labor costs involved in all this, these are just a few of the reasons that most businesses opt for the services of a professional email host, as opposed to running their own in-house server.
+And these are in addition to the labor costs involved.
+And these are just a few of the reasons that most businesses opt for the services of a professional email host, as opposed to running their own in-house server.

-There are many challenges linked to in-house servers, including insufficient security, failed backups, difficulty syncing messages across multiple devices (desktop computers, tablets, and cell phones).
-These are things which can spell disaster for a business.
-Luckily, there are many alternatives available to avoid the challenges mentioned above.
+There are many challenges linked to in-house servers, including insufficient security, failed backups, and difficulty syncing messages across multiple devices (desktop computers, tablets, and cell phones).
+These are things that can spell disaster for a business.

 With a hosted email service, you don’t need to purchase any hardware, and it’s unlikely that you will have any software to set up.
-Setting up email hosting with a hosting provider is easy, you just need basic computer literacy and should be able to set the server up without much trouble.
+Setting up email hosting with a hosting provider is easy, you just need basic computer skills.

-To keep the cogs turning, secure and advanced email hosting that matches your domain is a no-brainer.
-At Namecheap, we can help you with that.
-We offer three types of email hosting services, Starter, Pro, and Ultimate, as well as our cPanel which comes free with shared hosting.
-Our services include web-based email with full browser support and a slick user interface, mobile support for business and business office plans, multiple email account accessibility to manage different providers from one place, plus easy collaboration features to securely and simply share documents, tasks, appointments and more with a group.
+At Namecheap, we provide secure and advanced email hosting that matches your domain.
+We offer Professional Business Email with a variety of plans and features for any budget and a less advanced cPanel email which is included in our shared hosting.
+Our services include web-based email with full browser support and a slick user interface, mobile support for Pro and Ultimate plans, multiple email account accessibilities (to manage different providers from one place), plus easy collaboration features to securely and simply share documents, tasks, appointments and more with a group.